GooZy/EasyW/README.md

-# Image-Watermark
+# EasyW(Easy Watermark)
-Image watermark using LSB and DWT
+A web application which using LSB and DWT to embed watermark into image base on flask.